Hamming Code logo Hamming Code

 Conclusions

-This project demonstrates the mathematical elegance of Hamming codes and their practical importance in modern digital systems.
+This project highlights both the mathematical elegance of Hamming codes and their practical value in modern digital systems.
 The ability to automatically detect and correct errors is fundamental to the reliability of computing systems.

 Key Learnings